-Got a DIY painting project that you’re anxious to get rightly done?
+Got a DIY spray painting project that you’re anxious to get rightly done?
 Maybe a paint spray shield (or a paint guard) can help!

-Whether you’re new to the game or have been around the block, understanding what a paint shield is and how to use a paint shield for your project can go a long way toward a clean finish.
+Whether you’re new to the game or have been around the block, understanding what a paint shield is and how to use it for your project can go a long way toward a clean finish.

 In this guide, I’ll cover everything you need to know about paint shields, including what they are, how to use them, and knowing which ones are right for you.

 Follow the information in this guide to make sure your next paint job turns out to be your best one yet!